British Columbians who have serious financial difficulties and cannot meet their basic needs may qualify for income assistance.

 Alternatively, you can pick up your cheque at your local ministry office or have it mailed to you.

 Welfare payments occur in advance.
-For example, you receive payment for April 2022 latest by the last Wednesday in March 2022.
+For example, you receive payment for February 2023 in January 2023.

 Related: B.C.
 Child Benefits Explained.